jrkerns/pylinac/docs/source/field_analysis.rst

     E.g. the "top" calculation in NCS-33 is over the central 5cm.
     Pylinac simply uses a field width ratio which may or may not be 5cm.

-The module contains two main classes :class:`~pylinac.field_analysis.FieldAnalysis` which is used for EPID images and :class:`~pylinac.field_analysis.DeviceFieldAnalysis` which is used for 2D device arrays.
+The module's main class is :class:`~pylinac.field_analysis.FieldAnalysis` which is used for EPID images.

 Running the Demo
 ----------------